 Manufacturing and Engineering Certifications

-UNARCO plants are certified by many of the most stringent departments of building and safety in the country in addition to the strict RMI compliance.
-Each UNARCO Material Handling, Inc. manufacturing facility has been certified by the city of Los Angles certification and the Canadian CWB certification process.
+UNARCO plants are certified by many of the most stringent departments of building and safety in the country, in addition to the strict RMI compliance.
+Each UNARCO Material Handling, Inc., manufacturing facility has been certified by the city of Los Angeles and the Canadian CWB certification process.

 UNARCO engineering has been certified by the Rack Manufacturers Institute and has a registered R-Mark certification.
 Independent sample tests were completed and certified for compliance.
 All UNARCO engineering software and design programs are RMI compliant calculations.

-A staff of engineers registered in all 50 states, CAD Specialists and Estimators can quickly provide you with a durable design that is economical.
-Regional Sales Staff, support a large network of trained pallet rack distributors covering the entire United States, provide quick turnaround on warehouse designs and pricing.
+The staff roster includes engineers registered in all 50 states, CAD Specialists and Estimators that can quickly provide you with a durable design that is economical, and Regional Sales Staff to support a large network of trained pallet rack distributors covering the entire United States and provide quick turnaround on warehouse designs and pricing.

 What is R-Mark?